I’m going to introduce you to someone very cool today.

 20 times doesn’t seem like a huge amount, but if you multiply that by a couple of thousand words, which is what you need for a basic everyday conversation, then it means working through at least 40,000 instances.
 Using mnemonics when you’re dealing at this scale starts to make sense, because it’s an 80% reduction of mental effort.

 I think Gary’s point explains why I sometimes get nasty reviews from people about the memorization method I’ve adapted and expanded upon in order to help people acquire the vocabulary of other languages.
-The method I teach does take work.
+The method I teach does take “work.”

 However, it’s work that’s designed to be as effortless as possible by being based on elements you’re already intimately familiar with and using preparation principles that will strengthen everything you do.

 There aren’t many supplemental skills that can boast a figure like that.
 And there aren’t many skills that are as rewarding as exercising the natural capacities of your mind.

-I actually have a reason to learn Thai (a friend lives in Thailand), but I’ll bet that his ideas will benefit anyone learning any language.
+I actually have a reason to learn Thai (a friend lives in Thailand), but I’ll bet that Gary’s ideas will benefit anyone learning any language.

-Also be sure to check out Learn To Speak Thai by Olly Richards.
+Also, be sure to check out Learn To Speak Thai by Olly Richards.
 It’s an amazing resource that will entertain you with tons of video content, knowledge and inspiration.